 Student Vocational Bursary Scheme

 The UKELA Vocational Bursary Fund is intended to enable students to undertake a period of vocational placement (such as an internship or externship) in the field of environmental law.
-The 2016 scheme is now closed for entries.

-We hope to offer this opportunity again in 2017.
-In the meantime, why not read about some of our previous winners below, who have gone on to take up fascinating roles in the environmental and legal world.
+Please see some of our previous winners below, who have gone on to take up fascinating roles in the environmental and legal world.

 There were two winners of the UKELA Vocational Bursary Fund 2015.
 Jessica Allen attended a summer law school (SLS) on “International and European Environmental Law” organised by a regional group of the European Law Students Association (ELSA) called ELSA Salerno.
 The summer school was hosted by the University of Salerno in Italy from 6th to 10th July 2015.